tantodefi/speedrunLUKSO-challenges/README.md

 👉 Search this address on LUKSO testnet blockexplorer to get the URL you submit along with your deployed dapp to 🏃‍♀️speedrunlukso.com.

 ---

-_Create all the required Checkpoints for the Challenge, can also add Side Quests you think may be interesting to complete.
-Check other Challenges for inspiration._

 ### ⚔️ Side Quests